 Sugar Helps Medicine Go Down

-Talking about the effects of High Fat/High Carb meals (HFHC) on metabolic function, without considering the type of fat and type of carbohydrate involved, is as meaningful as talking about the color of cheese on Mars…it’s a reddish brown by the way.
+Talking about the effects of a High Fat/High Carb meal (HFHC) on metabolic function, without considering the type of fat and type of carbohydrate involved, is about as meaningful as talking about the color of cheese on Mars…it’s a reddish brown by the way.

-There’s no such thing as a perfectly controlled scientific experiment, but examining diet without distinguishing between the saturated and unsaturated fats – looking at what happens when they’re ingested alone or with different amounts of glucose, fructose or sucrose – is likely to produce misleading and potentially invalid conclusions.
+Even though there’s probably no such thing as a perfectly controlled scientific experiment, examining the impact of diet upon metabolic health, without distinguishing between the saturated and unsaturated fats – looking at what happens when they’re ingested alone or with different amounts of glucose, fructose or sucrose – is likely to produce misleading and potentially invalid conclusions.

-Regular intake of starch or glucose in combination with highly unsaturated fats can be a recipe for disaster.
-In fact, when it comes to the creation of inflammatory and stressful biological conditions, few things are as effective as the polyunsaturated fats.
+In fact, regular intake of starch or glucose in combination with the highly unsaturated fats can be a recipe for disaster, and lots of evidence suggests that when it comes to the creation of inflammatory and stressful disease promoting biological conditions, few things are as effective as the polyunsaturated fats (PUFAs).